Jelly-RDF/jelly-jvm/docs/docs/getting-started-devs.md

 writer.quad(subject, predicate, object, ...);
 ```

+Where `outputStream` is a Java `OutputStream` hooked up to, for example, a file on disk.

 And read it like this, pointing the reader to an `RdfQuadConsumer`:

 ```java title="Titanium reader example (Java)"